aimms/function-reference/data-management/xml-functions/readgeneratedxml.rst

     *merge (optional)*
-        With this optional argument (default 0), you can choose whether you want to merge the data included in the XML file with the existing data, or overwrite any existing data (default)
+        With this optional argument (default 0), you can choose whether you want to merge the data included in the XML file with the existing data, or overwrite any existing data (default).

 Return Value
 ------------